XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 pod/myapp-pod created
 ```

-Make sure that the Pod is running by using `kubectl get pods`:
+Verify that the pod is running by using `kubectl get pods`:
 ```
 kubectl get pods